Canadian Retirement Income

 4. Continue with the interview process to enter your information.

-The FEC worksheet is not an IRS form but is a worksheet provided only in the TaxAct program used to collect the information and transfer it to the appropriate place on the return.
-All information entered on the worksheet is transmitted with the return if it is electronically filed.
+The FEC worksheet is not an IRS form, but is a worksheet used in the TaxAct program to collect the information and transfer it to the appropriate place on the return.
+All information entered on the worksheet is transmitted with the return (if it is electronically filed).
 If the return is paper filed, there is no documentation required to be sent with the return.
 The IRS will contact the taxpayer if they need any additional information on the amount entered on the return for foreign retirement income.
 If you still want to print the FEC worksheet to mail with the return, go to our Printing Your Return and Individual Forms FAQ.

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the webpage or document at the time it is accessed.